kevinaxu/soho-spaces-next/tasks.md

     - [] Styling - change the background color of the section
     - [] Desktop - add arrows on left / right of the content to replace dots
     - [] Mobile - add arrows as controls for left and right switching
-- Production readiness
-  - [] Update Umamimk to point to production site
-  - [] Update constants.ts - Prod base URL, updated image preview, etc
-  - [] Update Netlify form to forward email to soho spaces email
-  - [] Update Nav links
-  - [] Verify all the page titles, favicons, metadata (preview image), SEO
-  - [] Verify image responsiveness works correctly on different devices

-## CUT LINE

-- About page
-  - CrossFade
-    - [] Update this so that it fades on scroll
-  - Timeline
-    - [] Add icon highlighting when container is centered
 - Explore page
   - [] Implement this using React Photo Gallery
 - Refactor